-Since we're generating a valid C program, ready to be compiled by GCC, there's a question of what layout this code will use.
-One important constraint is that we must be able to jump back and forth between different predicates, in order to implement predicate calling and returning.
+One important constraint on generated code layout is that we must be able to jump back and forth between different predicates, in order to implement predicate calling and returning.
 Also, we need to jump to random places in the code when attempting to resume a suspension.
-Considering that it is illegal to use C's goto between different functions,4 generating one C function per predicate is not an option, no matter how tidy and comfortable that would be from a structure point of view.
+As it is illegal to use C's goto between different functions,4 generating one C function per predicate is not an option.